 I don’t know why i keep coming back to this particular film.
 Maybe because it’s the only part in the series that feels actually real?
 Maybe because it’s the only “good” adaptation of a mediocre series of books?* Maybe because it’s the only Harry Potter movie that works on more than just the surface level?
 Well, it’s probably all of the above.

 * I know i’m going to get a lot of flak for this, but i never found the Harry Potter books to be particularly great.
-Sure, they presented us a fascinating world with loads of potentially interesting charactes and an intriguing premise; and that’s all the first book (and film) really was: a stepping stone into this fantastic world.
+Sure, they introduced us to a fascinating world filled with loads of potentially interesting characters and an intriguing premise – and that’s all the first book (and film) really was: a stepping stone into this fantastic world.
 But they never became more than that.
 For part one in a series, that’s fine.
-The remaining books, however (and as a consequence, the remaining films), never lived up to this set-up and instead became more and more convoluted, character arcs went nowhere or were bent because the plot demanded it, and things got introduced that turned the established rules upside down.
+The remaining books, however (and as a consequence, the remaining films), never lived up to this set-up and instead became more and more convoluted; character arcs went nowhere or were bent because the plot demanded it; and more and more things got introduced that turned the established rules upside down.
 To me it is clear that J. K. Rowling went into writing these books without a masterplan and wrote herself into a corner numerous times.